survivejs/webpack-book/manuscript/extending/01_loaders.md

 These calls should be used over `console` based alternatives.
 As with `this.emitFile`, you have to mock them for *loader-runner* to work.

-The next question is, how to pass file name to the loader.
+The next question is, how to pass a file name to the loader.

 {pagebreak}